Homotopy theory of symmetric powers

-\refit{af.sequential}: Following the proof of \cite[Corollary~7.4.2]{Hovey:Model}, consider the lifting diagram where $A\to B$ is a generating cofibration and $s=\infty$.
-The horizontal maps factor through some stage~$X_\alpha$, and~$Y_\beta$.
+where $A\to B$ is a generating cofibration and $s=\infty$.
+Since $A$ and $B$ are compact, the horizontal maps factor through some finite stage~$X_\alpha$, and~$Y_\beta$.
 We can take $\alpha=\beta$, increasing them if necessary.
 By further increasing~$\alpha$ we can make the above diagram commutative for $s = \alpha$.
 Since $X_\alpha\to Y_\alpha$ is an acyclic fibration, we have a lifting $B\to X_\alpha$, which gives a lifting of the original diagram after postcomposing with $X_\alpha\to X_\infty$. \ppar \refit{we.chain.colimits}: We may assume that $\C$ is such that its generating cofibrations have compact (co)domains.
 Suppose $Qf\to f$ is a cofibrant replacement of~$f$ in the projective structure.
 Part~\refit{cof.sequential} shows that the transfinite composition of~$Qf$ is a weak equivalences, whereas part~\refit{af.sequential} shows that the filtered colimit of the maps $QX_i\to X_i$ and $QY_i\to Y_i$ is a weak equivalence. \refit{we.transfinite.composition} is a particular case of~\refit{we.chain.colimits}. \xpf